RyanGA09/CollegeTask_SocialMediaCrisisAnalysis/README.md

 ## 🪪 License

-&copy; 2025 Ryan Gading Abdullah.
+Copyright &copy; 2025 Ryan Gading Abdullah.
 All rights reserved.

 This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) for details.